Soccer-FIFA pleads with World Cup nations to 'focus on football' in Qatar | Sports-Games

 Soccer-FIFA pleads with World Cup nations to 'focus on football' in Qatar

-"We know football does not live in a vacuum and we are equally aware that there are many challenges and difficulties of a political nature all around the world.
-"But please do not allow football to be dragged into every ideological or political battle that exists."
-FIFA was unable to provide immediate comment when contacted by Reuters.
-The World Cup, the first held in the Middle East, starts on Nov.
-20.

-FIFA have written to World Cup teams urging them to focus on the soccer in Qatar and not let the sport be dragged into ideological or political "battles", British media reported on Thursday.
+FIFA have written to World Cup teams urging them to focus on the soccer in Qatar and not let the sport be dragged into ideological or political "battles".
 The letter from FIFA president Gianni Infantino and the governing body's secretary general Fatma Samoura follows a number of protests made by World Cup teams, on issues ranging from LGBTIQ rights to concerns over the treatment of migrant workers.

+FIFA have written to World Cup teams urging them to focus on the soccer in Qatar and not let the sport be dragged into ideological or political "battles".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)